NIVANorge/Mobius2/docs/mobius_jl_doc/mobius_jl.md

 To use mobius.jl you need to follow the installation procedure for mobipy:
 - Windows: download mobipy/c_abi.dll from ftp://mobiserver.niva.no/Mobius2 and put it in your local Mobius2/mobipy folder.
 - Linux: see [the mobipy installation documentation](../mobipydocs/linux_install.html).

+Then, to install the Mobius package in your local environment, open julia from the command line, then run

+`] dev <insert-your-install-path>/Mobius2/mobius_jl`